goncalomb/dotfiles/README.md

 With home spoofing you can carry you home directory with you!

 Clone this repository to a external drive, then run `YOUR_DRIVE_LOCATION/dotfiles/home-spoofing/spoof.sh bash` this will open a new bash instance with the $HOME path set to the external drive (see [spoof.sh](home-spoofing/spoof.sh)).
-It also compiles a and preloads a shared library (see [preload.c](home-spoofing/preload.c)) using LD_PRELOAD, that intercepts some standard C functions to better spoof the HOME directory.
+It also compiles and preloads a shared library (see [preload.c](home-spoofing/preload.c)) using LD_PRELOAD, that intercepts some standard C functions to better spoof the HOME directory.

 All programs started from that shell will see the spoofed HOME directory and use it to store their config files, making your HOME directory portable.